 18. Add 1 or 2 slit green chilies.

-19. Stir and allow the gravy to come to a simmer.
+19. Stir and allow the gravy to come to a simmer on medium-low to medium heat.

 21. Add sugar.
 I added ½ teaspoon of sugar but you can add as per your taste.